Reconstructive

 Congenital Deformities and Trauma Reconstruction

 Typical cases of congenital deformities that are treated with reconstructive surgery are birthmarks, cleft-lip deformities, missing or extra fingers, malformed ears, and irregular breast growth.
 Trauma cases that plastic surgeons work to resolve include burns, lacerations, injuries from auto accidents, and irregularities resulting from diseases such as cancer.
 Procedures vary according to the purpose of the reconstructive surgery and are customized to meet the needs of the individual.
-Please contact our La Jolla office today to consult with Dr. Krant or Dr. Apostolides about the best way to proceed with your situation.
+Please contact our La Jolla office today to consult with Dr. Krant about the best way to proceed with your situation.